-Walt Disney World is well known for its resorts, with the twenty-eight on-property hotels being some of the most sought after accommodations in the world.
+Walt Disney World is well known for its resorts, with over 30 on-property hotels being some of the most sought after accommodations in the world.
 But did you know that the Disney resort with the most rooms isn’t the famous A-framed Contemporary or Polynesian Village’s longhouses, but rather the Port Orleans Resort?
-The story of how Port Orleans became largest hotel on Disney’s Florida property is one of the most interesting – and somewhat mysterious — stories in Walt Disney World history.
+The story of how Port Orleans became the largest hotel on Disney’s Florida property is one of the most interesting – and somewhat mysterious — stories in Walt Disney World history.

 The concept of a New Orleans-themed hotel was revisited by the Michael Eisner-led Walt Disney Company in the late 1980s, after the successful opening to the Caribbean Beach Resort.
 Eisner, wanting to substantially expand the number of hotel rooms on the company’s Florida property, green-lit the concept amongst several others to be built in the early 1990s.